-Read critically about issues in the national and international community (non-fiction text, newspapers, magazines, and technology assisted sources) and discuss how these issues relate to them.
-GCED theme: Issues threatening peace and sustainable development at local, national, and global levels GCED competency: Examine one's own behaviours by comparing personal values with societal values to guide behaviour change for harmonious living.
-Teaching Strategy:Skills in focus: Critical and creative thinking, emotional intelligence, decision making, Values in focus: Respect for people and human rights Introduction Provide the news article on migration (the highlighting the key points on the causes of Question: Are you aware of such a situation h What ways and measures do you the formation of the second seco News articles: https://kuenselonline.c om/migration-of- bhutanese/ Main Activities Activity 1 Read the article individually and analyse t Discuss, reflect and share their ideas and i Resources: Articles chart paper, They can ask questions like do people from when most of the youths move towards tow k each to collect the data based on migration from their locality. n our village migrate to urban areas for better life.
-Or do we face problems wns and cities? ly citizens/people in the community on migration.
+2. Read critically about issues in the national and international community (non-fiction text, newspapers, magazines, and technology assisted sources) and discuss how these issues related to them.
+GCED theme: Issues threatening peace and sustainable development at local, national, and global levels nd sustainable development at local, Examine one's own behaviours by comparing personal values with societal values to guide Teaching Strategy: Skills in focus: Critical and creative thinking, emotional intelligence, decision making, Values in focus: Respect for people and human rights Introduction Provide the news article on migration (the highlighting the key points on the causes of Question: • Are you aware of such a situation here. • What ways and measures do you the News articles: https://kuenselonline.c om/migration-of- bhutanese/ Main Activities Activity 1 Read the article individually and analyse the causes critically by taking note of author's main ideas Discuss, reflect and share their ideas and insights to the class.
+Resources: Articles chart paper, Activity 2 Divide the class into groups of four and ast They can ask questions like do people from when most of the youths move towards tow Collect data from family members or elder